-However, he also implicetly assumed that the initial data had to be bounded from below uniformly in space.
-Mouhot also derived,in \cite{Mo2}, the same kind of results in the non-cutoff case in the torus.
-Under the same assumptions plus uniform boundedness assumption on higher Sobolev norms, he managed to prove the immediate appearance of an exponential lower bound of the form
+However, he also implicitly assumed that the initial data had to be bounded from below uniformly in space.
+He also derived (\cite{Mo2}) the same kind of results in the non-cutoff case in the torus, the immediate appearance of an exponential lower bound of the form

-for all $t_0>0$, all $\eps >0$ and $K=K(\nu)$ with $K(0)=2$ (thus recovering the cutoff case in the limit).
-In this case again it was implicitely assumed that the initial data is bounded from below uniformly in space.
-Our results extend those in \cite{Mo2} by getting rid of any assumption on the local density and above all by dealing also with $C^2$ bounded convex domain.
-Furthermore, it does not assume any uniform boundedness on the initial data but requires the continuity of the solution to the Boltzmann equation.